winitzki/scall/tutorial/programming_dhall.md

 ## Appendix: Naturality and parametricity

-The properties known as "naturality" and "parametricity" are rigorous mathematical expressions of a programmer's intuition about functions with type parameters.
+The properties known as "naturality" and "parametricity" are rigorous mathematical formulations of a programmer's intuition about functions with type parameters.

 This appendix will describe some results of the theory that studies those properties, applied to Dhall programs.